What Matters More—Your Website or Attorney Profile?

 Attracting Leads with SEO

-Attorney profile pages may be capable of attracting leads via search engines but this isn’t their main purpose.
-Rather, profiles on sites like Avvo or Lawyers.com form a small, but vital, part of a vast search network.
+Attorney profile pages may be capable of attracting leads via search engines but this isn’t their only purpose.
+Rather, profiles on sites like Avvo or Lawyers.com form a vital part of a vast search network.

 Prospective clients browse these networks with the intention of finding trusted attorneys.
 From there, they can learn more by following links to law firm websites.